 Rescue organizations primarily get in OLDER parrots.
 If you want a baby parrot you will need to go to a breeder or a pet shop.

 Older parrots will always need time to adjust to their new home, new family, cage location, etc. Parrots can be loud, messy, may bite until they get used to you.
-Parrots involve entirely different care than dogs or cats!
+Parrots involve entirely different care than dogs or cats.
+A-Parrot is looking for someone with PARROT ownership experience.

 I am looking for a cuddle bird, totally a non-biter, or a gift for a child....